Mohmdev/aammiirroo/.github/copilot-instructions.md

 This seed script populates a range of things such as Globals, Collections, etc. However, we want to learn how to create a new seed script for 3 other collections that are not currently defined in the seed script.
 The collections are [`Radio`](/src/modules/Content/Radio/Radio.ts), [`Artists`](/src/modules/Content/Radio/Artists.ts), and [`Genres`](/src/modules/Content/Radio/Genres.ts).

-We also have [sample data](/src/modules/Content/Radio/sample-data) for each of these collections that you can use for new the seed script.
+You will be provided with sample data for each of these collections.
+Use the sample data for the new the seed script.

 You dont need to over-complicate this task.
 You will be asked 1 collection at a time.
 Use the existing seed script as a reference to avoid mistakes.
 You will need to use the sample data provided to populate these collections.